55 Types of Beetles in Maryland

 Native to Europe, this beetle was first documented in the United States by a scientist named Harris, who found it near New York City.

-The scarlet lily beetle is so-named for the bright red and yellow colors on its body.
+The scarlet lily beetle is named for its body’s bright red and yellow colors.

 Meanwhile, this coloration serves as a warning for predators that the scarlet lily beetle is not edible.

-Besides this bright warning, this beetle does not have any distinguishing features from other types of beetles in Maryland.
+Besides this bright warning, this beetle has no distinguishing features from other types of beetles in Maryland.

 25. Scarlet Malachite Beetle

-The Scarlet Malachite Beetle has a black head and thorax with a bright red abdomen.
+The Scarlet Malachite Beetle has a black head, thorax, and bright red abdomen.

 They are usually about 2 cm long, making them the longest type of beetle in Maryland.

-They’re most active during the summer months and can be found on plants that have been damaged by insects or other animals, such as aphids.
+They’re most active during summer and can be found on plants damaged by insects or other animals, such as aphids.

-Scarlet Malachites need to be close to their food sources because they have poor mobility and can’t fly.
+Scarlet Malachites must be close to their food sources because they have poor mobility and can’t fly.

 Unlike other scarlet-colored beetles, this species is not toxic to humans or animals.